getify/Functional-Light-JS/ch5.md

 Because you know that the internals of `bar(..)` do not create any side effects, you can now reason about any `bar(..)` call like this one in a much more straightforward way.
 But if you didn't know that `bar(..)` had no side effects, to understand the outcome of calling it, you'd have to go read and dissect all of its logic.
 This is extra mental tax burden for the reader.

-**The readability of a side effecting function is less** because it requires more reading to understand the program.
+**The readability of a side effecting function is worse** because it requires more reading to understand the program.

 But the problem goes deeper than that.
 Consider: